zhenyuanlu/python-notebook/docs/03_control_functions.md

-Below let's go through a real example how to find the number of days in a month !!! note "Example - Find the number of days in a month"
+Below let's go through a real example how to find the number of days in a month !!! example "Example - Find the number of days in a month"
     Credits: [Python Standard Library](https://docs.python.org/3/library/index.html), and Corey Schafer.

     Number of days per month.
 First value placeholder for indexing purposes.